spidy10/chatgtp-chatbot/README.md

-# chatgtp-chatbot
+# chatgpt-chatbot
-This project is implemented chatgtp chatbot using node js and jquery
+This project is implemented chatgpt chatbot using node js and jquery

 # Install dependancy
 npm install